mybb/meta/architecture/mybb-1.9-theme-system.md

   **Board Theme** | ✅ Yes | ✅ Yes | ✅ Yes (parents only) | ✅ Yes (parents only)

   - A **Core Theme** is the first source in the inheritance chain, and therefore doesn't inherit Resources from other sources, and cannot override any other source.
-  - A **Plugin Themelet** may only supply own Resources that are added to the inheritance chain, or add Resources to Themelets of other Plugins'.
+  - A **Plugin** may only supply own Resources that are added to the inheritance chain, or add Resources to Themelets of other Plugins.
   - An **Original Theme** may inherit and override Resources from the Core Theme, parent Original Themes, and Plugin Themelets.
   - A **Board Theme** may inherit and override Resources from Plugin Themelets and all parent Themes.